December 5, 1982: The day Chris Evert won the Australian Open to complete the career Grand Slam

 What next: Evert wins more slams, Navratilova dominates

 In 1983, Evert would claim a third consecutive Grand Slam title, defeating Mima Jausovec in the Roland-Garros final (6-1, 6-2).
 She would recover the world No 1 spot for 20 weeks only in 1985.
-At the end of her career, in 1989, she would hold 18 Grand Slam titles and she would have spent 260 weeks as world No 1.
+At the end of her career, in 1989, she would hold 18 Grand Slam titles, having spent 260 weeks as world No 1.

 Navratilova would dominate the game until the raise of Steffi Graf, in 1987, setting a record of 332 weeks as world No 1 (a record beaten by Graf in 1996).
 In total, Navratilova would accumulate 18 Grand Slam crowns at singles, but also 31 at doubles and 10 at mixed doubles.